 5. Drive the Ring of Kerry and discover a little bit of everything

-Along the way visitors will find castles, charming towns, and breathtaking views.
-Be sure to stop at Ladies View, Torc Waterfall, Kenmare, Staigue Fort, Derrynane Beach, Portmagee, Valentia, and Skellig Rocks.
-Expect winding roads, historical sites, and a lot of traffic, but it’s a must see for all visitors to the area.
+Along the way, visitors will find castles, charming towns, and breathtaking views.
+Inveragh Peninsula things to do include the Ladies View, Torc Mountain and Torc Waterfall, Kenmare, Staigue Fort, Derrynane Beach, Portmagee, Valentia, and Skellig Rocks.
+Expect winding roads, historical sites, and a lot of traffic, but it’s a must-see for all visitors to the area.

 6. Step back in time at Muckross House and Gardens

 A self-guided tour provides a detailed look at the various owners of the house and the history of the estate.
 From spring to fall, visitors can also tour Muckross Traditional Farms, three separate working farms representing Irish life in the 1930s and 1940s.

 7. Connect with your inner Jedi at Skellig Michael

 Just off the coast, about an hour boat ride from the Ring of Kerry lies the Skellig Islands.
-Many know them as the home of Luke Skywalker in the latest Star Wars films, but these islands are actually an UNESCO World Heritage Site with the remains of monastic huts from the 6th to 12th centuries.
+Many know them as the home of Luke Skywalker in the latest Star Wars films, but these islands are actually a UNESCO World Heritage Site with the remains of monastic huts from the 6th to 12th centuries.